kalibani/todo-fancy-client/README.md

 # todo-frondend

-> A Vue.js project , You can access it in http://todofancy.kautzaralibani.com
+> A Vue.js project , You can access it on: http://todofancy.kautzaralibani.com

 ## Build Setup